Miss Asia Pacific World: Controversies

 In her press conference, May Myat Noe criticized the organizers by saying, "I'm not even proud of this crown, I don't want a crown from an organization with such a bad reputation.
 But I won't give it back to the Koreans unless they apologize.
 Not just to me but my country for giving it a bad image".
 She stated she would hand over the crown to the Burmese authorities but not allow it to return to the organizers in South Korea until she received a formal apology.
 She further stated that she, a 16-year-old, was coerced to escort Korean tycoons: "I was told that, in order to generate funds to produce my music album, I need to accept invitations to escort some business tycoons whenever they require my company".

 During a media interview with MBC TV on Sept 14 in Yangon, Myanmar, she said "I am still a minor.
 If I'm saying I've operated my breast, then the organization is backward.
 When my mother and I signed the consent operation agreement, I thought it was medical check.
 I didn't know the meaning of the signature".
 It was then revealed that Noe lied about her age to participate in a local pageant in Yangon in 2013.
 In September 2015, the organization filed charges against May Myat Noe with the Gangnam, Seoul, Police Station, for defamation, false accusation and breach of management contract.
-The organization then filed a libel suit against Andre Jung Weon-young and other newspapers.

 The organization formally accused Noe of defamation in September 2015.